junlinchen12138/cse15l-lab-reports-2/labreport1.md

 ##  **Important!!!**
-**Something to be aware of is that *SCP DOES NOT CHECK* if that file already exists in the directory.
+***SCP DOES NOT CHECK* if that file already exists in the directory.
 If it finds a file with the same name, it will just overwrite that file.
 You should try this, make a change to the file you have saved locally, use SCP to copy it over to the server again, and then run it again and see if the output has changed.**
 ---